SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Sublimery

-The sublimery is currently targeted for an early 1.20 build, likely before the first stable 1.20 release.
+The sublimery is currently targeted for release near the [Soul Forge](#soul-forge) build, as we do not believe its current design can stand on its own without the system it was designed to fuel.

 * Upside-down smeltery unlocked at the beginning of the end.
 * Created using slimestone (slime on end stone) and slimesteel/king's slime/queen's slime (undecided).